anuket-project/anuket-specifications/doc/ref_impl/cntt-ri/chapters/chapter07.md

 <a name="7.4"></a>
 ## 7.4 Access & Connectivity

-Logical steps for lab access and connectivity.

-Sample steps provided mimic those utilized for POD10 test lab access.

-This RI leverages OPNFV Pharos pod 15, which is hosted by Intel and requires VPN access.
-Requests for VPN access must go through the OPNFV Infra Project.
-Once on the VPN, only the DMZ network is reachable.
-In order to gain access to any of the other networks, the Foundation node (jump host) must be used.
+This RI leverages OPNFV Pharos pod 10, which is hosted by Intel and requires VPN access.
+Requests for VPN access must go through the OPNFV Infra Project by submitting a JIRA request for VPN access here: https://jira.opnfv.org/projects/INFRA

+Upon completion, the VPN credentials and certificate will be sent via email.

+Once VPN connectivity is established, the only available subnet is the "DMZ" network, which gives access directly to the Foundation (jump) node.
+All interaction with the RI must be done through this node.
+It is possible to use software such as sshuttle (https://sshuttle.readthedocs.io/en/stable/ ) to assist with routing inside the lab.

+As an example, the following command adds the External API subnet route via sshuttle, allowing direct access from the client side of the VPN into that subnet:

+`sshuttle -r root@10.10.100.20 10.10.105.0/24`

+This will allow the VPN client host to directly access the Horizon dashboard, as an example.

 <a name="7.5"></a>
 ## 7.5 Available Installers